Château de Chambord: French Revolution and modern history

 Today, the Château de Chambord is a popular tourist attraction.

 In 1939, shortly before the outbreak of World War II, the art collections of the Louvre and Compiègne museums (including the Mona Lisa) were stored at the Château de Chambord.
 An American B-24 Liberator bomber crashed onto the château lawn on 22 June 1944.
 The image of the château has been widely used to sell commodities from chocolate to alcohol and from porcelain to alarm clocks; combined with the various written accounts of visitors, this made Chambord one of the best known examples of France's architectural history.
 Today, Chambord is a major tourist attraction, and in 2007 around 700,000 people visited the château.

 After unusually heavy rainfall, Chambord was closed to the public from 1 to 6 June 2016.
 The River Cosson, a tributary of the Loire, flooded its banks and the château's moat.
 Drone photography documented some of the peak flooding.
 The French Patrimony Foundation described effects of the flooding on Chambord's 5250 ha property.
 The 31 km wall around the château was breached at several points, metal gates were torn from their framing, and roads were damaged.
 Trees were also uprooted and certain electrical and fire protection systems were put out of order.
 However, the château itself and its collections reportedly were undamaged.
 The foundation observed that paradoxically the natural disaster effected Francis I's vision that Chambord appears to rise from the waters as if it were diverting the Loire.
 Repairs are expected to cost 200,000 Euro.
+In 2025, the director of the Château announced that Francis I wing of the Château was in urgent need of repairs and that 37 million euro was needed for them.

 One of the twin staircase towers at Waddesdon Manor, inspired by those at the Château de Chambord and disseminated by architect Gabriel-Hippolyte Destailleur between 1874 and 1889.